Inbound Overview

 Setting up Gail as your receptionist will transform your inbound call handling.
 With Gail as your AI receptionist, your agency, bank, or lending institution can provide seamless, intelligent, and always-available support for every inbound call.
 This guide will walk you through the essential steps to configure Gail to handle calls, direct inquiries, and provide information just like a human team member—but 24/7!

-Step 1: Navigating to Your Receptionist Hub
+Step 1: Navigating to Your Inbound Tab

 All the magic for your inbound call management happens in one central place within your Gail portal.